Clacly96/ESPic/Client-Server/readme.md

     username (string)
     password (string)

-This function will check if user exists and password is valid.
+This function will check if the user exists and password is valid.
 It returns True or False.

 ```python